What does a confinement nanny do?

 Infant Care and Support

 Confinement nannies are skilled in newborn care, which includes feeding, diaper changing, bathing, and soothing the baby.
+During the confinement period, it is crucial to care for both the mother’s and baby’s needs to ensure a smooth recovery and healthy development.
 Their expertise helps in establishing a routine for the newborn, ensuring the baby’s development and well-being.
-They also monitor the infant for any signs of health issues and can provide guidance on infant care best practices.
+The nanny also monitors and supports the baby’s health by observing for any signs of health issues and providing guidance on infant care best practices.
+In the context of feeding, the nanny supports the mother to promote healthy milk production for breastfeeding, ensuring the baby’s nutritional needs are met.

 Household Chores and Meal Preparation